Donald Campbell: Recovery of Bluebird K7 and Campbell's body

 Campbell's sister, Jean Wales, had been against the recovery of her brother's body out of respect for his stated wish that, in the event of something going wrong, "Skipper and boat stay together".
-Jean Wales did, however, remain in daily telephone contact with project leader Bill Smith during the recovery operation in anticipation of any news of her brother's remains.

 When Campbell was buried in Coniston Cemetery on 12 September 2001 she did not attend the service.
 Steve Hogarth, lead singer for Marillion, was present at the funeral and performed the song "Out of This World" solo.